ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Beautiful Extract. —&quot;Genefa­
+tion after generation,&quot; says a fine writer,
+&quot;huvo felt hb we feel now and their
+lives were os active ns mir own.
+They
+passed like a vapor, while Nature wore
+the same aepoct of beauty as when her
+Creator commanded her to be.
+The
 heavens shall be as bright over our
 paths.
 The world will have the same
 attraction* for our offspring yet unborn